htmfilho/htmfilho.github.io/_posts/2017-07-16-welcome-to-jekyll.markdown

 to migrate to Jekyll, a static website generator written in Ruby that transforms plain markdown content into modern web content.

-While the migration from Blogger to WordPress was quite straightforward, but the migration to Jekyll was definitely a challenge.
+While the migration from Blogger to WordPress was quite straightforward, the migration to Jekyll was definitely a challenge.
 You are looking at my 3rd and last attempt to do it.
 I've succeed because I've decided to have fun, writing it myself in [Python](https://www.python.org).
 The idea was to do it without having any access to the WordPress database, neither using any exported data or access the server file system.
-I made a simple web crawler, named [Jekyllfly](https://github.com/htmfilho/jekyllfly), that navigates through the blog, downloads the content and transform it to a format recognized by Jekyll.
+I made a simple web crawler, named [Jekyllfly](https://github.com/htmfilho/jekyllfly), that navigates through the blog, downloads the content and transforms it into a format recognized by Jekyll.

 ## What you have to know